-I had the misfortune to watch the dreadful, contemptible blockbuster Troy last night, which purports to bring to the screen Homer’s Iliad.
+I had the misfortune to watch the dreadful, contemptible blockbuster Troy, which purports to bring to the screen Homer’s Iliad.
 I’d seen the film a few years ago and remember disliking it then, but had forgotten how bad it was and decided to watch it again.

 Everything about the film is awful and wrong.
 The worst butchery in the film is not that which we see on screen in the fight scenes but that inflicted on Homer, whose narrative is mutilated not to bring out any new or interesting points about the Iliad, but to pander to the most facile Hollywood clichés.
 (In this travesty, Hector kills not only Menelaos and Ajax but Briseis slays Agamemnon.
 Can you believe it?).

 Anyway, the film isn’t the point of this post.
 The point is how the Iliad is not some patriotic diatribe – like Virgil’s dreadful Aeneid – aimed at extolling the virtues of the Greeks and denigrating the enemy Trojans.
 Indeed, as we all know, in the Iliad, the Trojans are, generally, more sympathetic and sophisticated than the Greeks.
 Priam is a much more noble king than the odious Agamemnon; Hector is more honourable than Achilles and when Troy is sacked (this is not in the Iliad but is recorded elsewhere in the Epic Cycle), the Greeks admit that this was accompanied by slaughter, rape and looting, crimes of hubris that will be paid for.